Don Brown (Australian politician)

 Donald Jon Brown (born 3 January 1981) is an Australian politician.
-He has been the Labor member for Capalaba in the Queensland Legislative Assembly since 2015.
+He served as the Labor member for Capalaba in the Queensland Legislative Assembly from 2015 until his defeat at the 2024 Queensland state election.

 Early life

 Prior to entering politics, Brown has studied applied science and law at Queensland University of Technology, and had worked as a pathology scientist, and as a union official for United Voice.

 Political career

-He has served as the Chief Government Whip in the Queensland Legislative Assembly since December 2017.
+He served as the Chief Government Whip in the Queensland Legislative Assembly from December 2017 until October 2024.